pudly/schmopera-hugo/content/articles/leonard-bernstein-nyfos-i-think-hed-be-pretty-proud-of-it.md

 date = "2017-10-05T12:22:00-04:00"
 lastmod = "2017-10-09T21:46:00-04:00"
 publishDate = "2017-10-09T21:46:00-04:00"
-slug = "leonard-bernstein-nyfos-i-think-hed-be-pretty-proud-of-it"
-title = "Leonard Bernstein &amp; NYFOS: &quot;I think he&#039;d be pretty proud of it.&quot;"
+short_description = "\"I think he'd be pretty proud of it,\" Barrett imagines of Bernstein's reaction to NYFOS' entering its 30th season of thematic vocal programming in large and small venues around New York.
+Barrett adds in another surprising anecdote: \"In fact, he was our founding president.\"" slug = "leonard-bernstein-nyfos-i-think-hed-be-pretty-proud-of-it" title = "Leonard Bernstein &amp; NYFOS: &quot;I think he&#039;d be pretty proud of it.&quot;"
 +++